Incomplete Answers

 For Us

 We can accept the normality of suffering when our ordeals are brief, infrequent, and mild, and our sense of fairness is never violated.
-But questions arise when our afflictions are severe, continuous, or unfair.
+However, questions arise when our afflictions are severe, prolonged, or unjust.

 If God is good, why does he let us endure so much misery?
 If he hates to see us suffer, why does he not do more to prevent affliction?
 Why does he not bless us with more abundance if he truly loves us?

 He personified perfect compassion, yet he did nothing to rescue his cousin, John the Baptist, from prison and subsequent execution.
-He healed many sick people, but not everyone.
+Although he cured many ailing people, he did not heal every sick person he encountered.
 At no time did he bless his disciples with affluence.

-The Bible never explains his rationale for these decisions.
+The Bible does not explain his rationale for these choices.

 Many Old and New Testament heroes questioned God about their adversities.
-His response ranged from silence to “Who are you to question me?” to “The reasons I choose to do or not do anything are mine alone to know.”
+His responses to them ranged from silence to “Who are you to question me?” to “The reasons I choose to do or not do anything are mine alone to know.”

-If this were true, he would not be God.
+If that were true, he would not be God.
 We would be God.